DabanDan/java-music-bot/README.md

 Please use [JMusicBot](https://github.com/jagrosh/MusicBot) instead of this repository.

 ## Why the fuck did you put it on GitHub then?
-Because I like version control, open sourcing my code as it builds my portfolio, makes it easier for other developers to contribute and hopefully helps people learn from my code.
+I like open sourcing my code because it builds my portfolio, makes it easier for other developers to contribute and hopefully helps people learn from my code.
+Also GitHub is free version control.

 ## Note to previous self hosters
 Support has been 100% cut from this project.
 Hosting now requires lavalink sending nodes & other external dependencies.